-NICU Families Northwest (NFNW) is a not-for-profit organization established in 2015 to provide practical, ongoing,
+NICU Families Northwest (NFNW) is a not-for-profit organization established in 2015 to build a community for NICU parents

 Our services are designed to support parents anticipating a NICU birth or currently in the NICU,

 as well as “graduate” families with children no longer in need of inpatient care.

 NICU parents are the central force behind healthy infant development, and their needs exist on a continuum

 that begins with pre-term diagnosis and lasts long after discharge.
 NICU Families Northwest begins a dialogue with families

 through outreach initiatives that reinforce hospital goals such as healthy parent-baby bonding and self-care.
 The dialogue continues

 online for parents who seek to connect with peers in an environment that facilitates opportunities to share experiences.